andrewshumway/Fusion_getPut/README.md

                  [--debug] [--noVerify] [-z ZIP] [--noStageIdMunge]

 ______________________________________________________________________________
-Get artifacts associated with a Fusion app and store them together in a folder as subfolders, and flat files.
+Get artifacts associated with a Fusion APP and store them as flat files in a folder and subfolders.
 These files can be stored, manipulate and uploaded, to a Fusion instance as needed.
 NOTE: if launching from getApp.sh, defaults will be pulled from the bash environment plus values from bin/lw.env.sh
 ______________________________________________________________________________